SitecorePowerShell/Book/users-and-roles.md

 ### Users

 **Example:** The follow queries all the user accounts for the default provider and filters those over the age of 18.
-The *Age* property is custom on the *Profile*.
+The *age* property is custom on the *Profile*.
 We then export to CSV.

 ```powershell
 $users = Get-User -Filter * | Where-Object { $_.Profile.GetCustomProperty("age") -gt 18 }